- Open today, 10 am to 5 pm.

 - List of three references with contact information

-*Previously accepted assistants may reapply for additional terms, and if selected, may participate in up to two sessions total, which need not be consecutive.
+*Previously accepted Assistants may reapply for additional terms, and if selected, may participate in up to two sessions total, which need not be consecutive.